FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-16-server-properties.md

 Possible Values: Boolean
 Default Value: false

-Ideal for private or community servers that require limited access to only certain players.
+Enabling this setting ensures that only players listed in the allowlist can join the server, providing control over the players you want to join.
+This is ideal for private or community servers that limit access to certain players.

-- If `true`, all connected players must be listed in the separate allowlist.json file.
 - Works similarly to Java Edition's Whitelist.

 ---